 State of New Jersey Professor of Urban Planning; University Professor, Center for Urban Policy Research; B.A., M.A., Ph.D., Pennsylvania

-Teaching and research interests include community development, international and regional economic development, urban impact analysis, and urban and industrial policy.
+Teaching and research interests include community development; international and regional economic development; econometric modeling and urban impact analysis; and urban and industrial policy.

-Teaching and research interests include environmental planning, economic and environmental trade-offs, toxic substances, and the geography of disease.
+Teaching and research interests include environmental planning and management; environmental health; and risk analysis.

 Professor; B.A., Rutgers (Business); B.A., School of Economics, Delhi (India) (Economics); M.A., Rutgers; Ph.D., Princeton (Woodrow Wilson School of Public and International Affairs)